dariadia/rxjs/src/error-handling/intro.md

 As expected, the error function is invoked with the error value, which we are then using console.error() to log the error.
 When we run this code we should see a single error message displaying in the console.

+## Try/catch

+When using Observables we should NOT USE the try...catch operators.
+This is because all error cases are ASYNChronous.
+This means that try/catch will not be able to catch an error that occurs in either the production of next notification values in a cold Observable or within an operator that accepts a function.